flybywiresim/docs/docs/start/mcdu-keyboard.md

 ## Overview

+!!! warning "Please Note"
+    Available only on Development Version

 The A32NX is now capable of accepting native keyboard inputs when utilizing the MCDU.
 Your inputs will be seen in the `scratchpad` area.

 What this feature allows: